 US Sen. Warren seeks to pull pot shops out of banking limbo

-There are 3 comments on the WTVM story from 12 hrs ago, titled US Sen. Warren seeks to pull pot shops out of banking limbo.
-In it, WTVM reports that:
+There are 3 comments on the WLEX-TV Lexington story from 13 hrs ago, titled US Sen. Warren seeks to pull pot shops out of banking limbo.
+In it, WLEX-TV Lexington reports that:

 20, 2016, file photo, Senate Banking Committee member Sen. Elizabeth Warren, D-Mass., questions Wells Fargo Chief Executive Officer John Stumpf on Capitol Hill in Washington.
 Warren is leading a new eff... .